kgostic/traveller_screening/README.md

       * Source data .csv files contain processed data frames used to generate the corresponding plot.
       * Plot names corresond to their ID in the manuscript (e.g. Fig. 3, Fig 3S1).

-## See https://lloyd-smithlab.shinyapps.io/travelScreeningModel/ for an interactive Shiny app.
 Code for the shiny app is hosted elsewhere.
 These scripts here generate figures shown in the manuscript.

 ------
-contact: kgostic [at] uchicago.edu